David Tomblin

-David Tomblin, OBE (18 October 1930 – 20 July 2005) was a film and television producer, assistant director, and director.
+David Tomblin, OBE (18 October 1930 – 20 July 2005) was an English film and television producer, assistant director, and director.

 As a producer, he was best known for The Prisoner TV series.
 As a first assistant director, he worked on a number of high-profile films, including the Star Wars and Indiana Jones series and the 1978 Superman, and with commercially and critically successful directors including Richard Attenborough, George Lucas, Steven Spielberg and Sydney Pollack.
 As a director, he was best known for work on Gerry Anderson's productions, including Space: 1999.

 Early life and career

 Tomblin was born in Borehamwood, Hertfordshire, England.
 He began working in film as a runner at the age of 14.
 He worked on numerous productions, and (with an interruption for National Service in the Royal Marines), became a First Assistant Director in 1954.
 As well as films, he worked on a number of British-made TV series, including William Tell, One Step Beyond, The Count of Monte Cristo, The Adventures of the Scarlet Pimpernel, Douglas Fairbanks, Jr., Presents and The Invisible Man.